 Donnie: How does your business travel differ from your leisure travel?

 “I take advantage of most technology and apps when I travel, whether it’s Global Entry or ClearPass.
-It also helps having a high status with airlines and just being smart about the bookings and timing.
+It also helps to have a high status with airlines and just being smart about the bookings and timing.
 Some things are unavoidable, but most of the times people are just unrealistic about the time necessary to get places.
 Unfortunately, most of that is just waiting, standing in lines, transiting to another place to just wait.
 At least when I travel for leisure, I try to build in some cushion for time or an extra day home so I am just not that stressed if I have to take a different flight or kill some extra time.”

 Donnie: Do you ever get tired of the travelling?

 “Well, my name-card on my desk at the office says, ‘Somewhere between vagabond and homebody.’
-I think that encapsulates me; there are times I have a desire to get out and see my friends and colleagues in the world, and then after that I don’t want to drive five minutes to Target to pick up bread!
+I think that encapsulates me; there are times I have a desire to get out and see my friends and colleagues in the world, and then after that, I don’t want to drive five minutes to Target to pick up bread!
 This year, I got married in Maui in January and I also took my 16-year-old daughter to Tokyo and Osaka with me for her birthday.
 I was going there anyway, but I had promised myself and my kids that when they turned 16, they get to come with me to somewhere they ‘don’t speak English’ as a first language.
-I want them to see the incredible culture, people, and experiences I have had over the years.”
+I want them to see an incredible culture, people, and experiences I have had over the years.”

 Donnie: You mentioned a ‘high status with airlines’, do you make use of airport lounges?